 - Posts for PGDips (which run over 2 years) will receive salary support from HEE for 0.5 WTE for 2 years in line with the banding of the posts created.

 - Posts for PGCert in Evidence Based Counselling Practice (which runs over 1 year) will receive salary support from HEE for 1.0 WTE for 1 year in line with the banding of the posts created.

 It will be up to the providers and local CCGs to determine at which grade (up to mid-point of band 6) increased capacity would be most effective and sustainable within the context of service/operational structures and Local Transformation Planning.

-Draft Job Descriptions and Person Specs, and the timeline are below.
+Draft Job Descriptions and Person Specifications.